 We have added two more histories for those of you who might be interested in a more detailed description of Zion's development through the years.
 The first history "God Provides Salvation" was compiled for the 150th anniversary of Zion in 2011.
 The second history "History of the Congregation" was written in German and appeared in the worship service which celebrated the 50th anniversary of the church building.
 The worship service took place on October 27, 1935.
-We have provided a translation of the original German.
+We have provided a translation from the original German.

 "GOD PROVIDES SALVATION" (2011)

 The first Lutheran settlers arrived in our area and settled along the east and west banks of the Wolf River in about 1852, shortly after Wisconsin became a state.
 These pioneers, mostly from northern Germany, settled on government lands in the Rat River district, which is now known as the townships of Wolf River, Winchester, Caledonia, West Bloomfield, and New London.
 The entire area was covered with thick virgin forests.
 There were no cities, roads, or railways.
 It took a person of strong will and courage to settle in such an area and make a living off the land.